threefoldtech/jumpscale_lib/docs/Howto/how_to_use_AYS_client.md

 url = config["openvcloud"]["url"]
 ```

-The above uses a `config.yaml`
+The above uses a `config.yaml` structured as follows:
  ```yaml
  iyo:
   client_id: FjMckSiqtJK8XXNARNeakFrsfxVp
   secret: gXpM4fPfHiXT3UblaJwmAhjd72kB`
 ```

-Alternatively you can create the JWT yourself as documented in the [How to get a JWT for authenticating against AYS](how_to_get_a_JWT_for_AYS.md) and then use the following code to pass the JWT:
+Alternatively you can create the JWT yourself as documented in [How to get a JWT for authenticating against AYS](how_to_get_a_JWT_for_AYS.md) and then use the following code to pass the JWT:
 ```python
 url = "http://192.168.196.5:5000"
 jwt = "<copy the JWT value here>"